Ricci flow: Singularities

 Hamilton showed that a compact Riemannian manifold always admits a short-time Ricci flow solution.
 Later Shi generalized the short-time existence result to complete manifolds of bounded curvature.
 In general, however, due to the highly non-linear nature of the Ricci flow equation, singularities form in finite time.
 These singularities are curvature singularities, which means that as one approaches the singular time the norm of the curvature tensor $|\operatorname{Rm}|$ blows up to infinity in the region of the singularity.
 A fundamental problem in Ricci flow is to understand all the possible geometries of singularities.
 When successful, this can lead to insights into the topology of manifolds.
-For instance, analyzing the geometry of singular regions that may develop in 3d Ricci flow, is the crucial ingredient in Perelman's proof the Poincare and Geometrization Conjectures.
+For instance, analyzing the geometry of singular regions that may develop in 3-D Ricci flow, is the crucial ingredient in Perelman's proof of the Poincaré and Geometrization conjectures.